aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/RAG/Query Transformations.md

 **Query Transformations** are preprocessing and expansion techniques applied to user queries *before* retrieval to improve the relevance of retrieved documents.
 Instead of using the user's raw question as-is, these techniques reframe, expand, or decompose the query to capture different angles, semantic variations, and implicit information.

-**Core Insight**: A user's original query is often imperfect—it may be ambiguous, lack context, use different terminology than the indexed documents, or require multiple pieces of information to answer.
+**Core Insight**: A user's original query is often imperfect, it may be ambiguous, lack context, use different terminology than the indexed documents, or require multiple pieces of information to answer.
 Query transformations bridge this gap by generating alternative representations of the same intent.

 ### Why Query Transformations Matter